roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 --- Start of ./5.2-GDD-Module-Combat.md ---

-# GDTLancer - Combat Module
+# 5.2 GDTLancer - Combat Module

-**Version:** 1.5
+**Version:** 1.6
-**Date:** August 1, 2025
+**Date:** October 25, 2025
-**Related Documents:** 0.1-GDD-Main.md (v1.8), 1.1-GDD-Core-Systems.md (v1.2), 5.1-GDD-Module-Piloting.md (v1.7)
+**Related Documents:** `0.1-GDD-Main.md`, `1-GDD-Core-Mechanics.md`, `1.1-GDD-Core-Systems.md`, `5.1-GDD-Module-Piloting.md`, `6.1-GDD-Lore-Background.md`, `6-GDD-Lore-Narrative-Borders.md`, `7.1-GDD-Assets-Ship-Design.md`, `7.3-GDD-Assets-Ship-Chassis.md`, `7.9-GDD-Assets-Utility-Tools.md`

+---

 ## 1. Overview

-This document defines the mechanics for ship-to-ship conflict.
-The module is designed to work in concert with the Piloting Module, structuring combat encounters into a distinct skill-based challenge followed by a narrative resolution.
+This document defines the mechanics for ship-to-ship conflict, adhering to the **Lancer Doctrine**.
+Combat prioritizes **disabling and capturing vessels** over outright destruction, reflecting the cultural value placed on preserving assets.
+The module structures encounters into a distinct skill-based **Combat Challenge** followed by a narrative resolution via **Narrative Actions**.

+**Key Design Constraint:** There are **no energy shields**.
+Combat focuses on overcoming hull integrity and disabling systems using specialized **Utility Tools**.

+---

 ## 2. Development Phase 1 Focus

 This design is scoped for **Phase 1 (Core Loop)**.
-The focus is on establishing the fundamental mechanics of combat: targeting, applying damage, and clear victory conditions.
-Advanced features like specific sub-system targeting, electronic warfare, or complex weapon types are planned for later phases.
+The focus is on establishing the fundamental mechanics: targeting the main hull, applying damage using Phase 1 tools, and clear victory/disable conditions.
+Advanced features like specific sub-system targeting are planned for later phases.

+---

 ## 3. Mode 1: Combat Challenge

 This mode represents the direct, real-time engagement between vessels.
 It is a self-contained test of the player's combat and piloting skill.

-* **Purpose:** To provide pure, skill-based ship-to-ship fighting without interruption from abstract mechanics.
+* **Purpose:** To provide pure, skill-based ship-to-ship fighting focused on disabling tactics.
 * **Mechanics:**
     * **Trigger:** Initiated by an event from Free Flight (e.g., ambush) or by accepting a mission that requires combat.
-    * **Core Gameplay:** Players have direct control over their ship's movement and weapon systems.
-The core gameplay loop involves maneuvering, aiming, and firing to deplete the enemy's Hull Integrity.
+    * **Core Gameplay:** Players have direct control over their ship's movement and equipped **Utility Tools**.
+The core gameplay loop involves maneuvering, aiming, and using tools (like Ablative Lasers or Rotary Drills acting as lances) to disable the enemy (e.g., reduce Hull Integrity to 0, achieve a specific objective like grappling).
     * **Targeting:** For Phase 1, targeting is limited to the enemy ship's main hull.
-    * **Objective:** The challenge is successfully completed when all designated hostile targets are neutralized (Hull Integrity reaches 0).
+    * **Objective:** The challenge is successfully completed when all designated hostile targets are **neutralized** (Hull Integrity reaches 0 or another disable condition is met).
     * **Consequences of Damage:** Taking significant hull damage during the challenge, even if victorious, can result in a new "Ship Quirk" being added to the player's vessel.
     * **Pure Skill:** Success in this mode is determined solely by player performance.
 There are **no** `Action Checks` during the Combat Challenge.

+---

 ## 4. Mode 2: Narrative Action

-This is the resolution step that occurs after the Combat Challenge is won.
+This is the resolution step that occurs after the Combat Challenge is successfully completed (i.e., the enemy is neutralized).
 It determines the consequences and potential rewards of the engagement.

-* **Purpose:** To resolve the strategic and narrative fallout of a battle.
+* **Purpose:** To resolve the strategic and narrative fallout of a battle, emphasizing the Lancer Doctrine's goals.
 * **Mechanics:**
     * **Trigger:** Player-initiated command selected from a menu after the last enemy ship is neutralized.
     * **Core Mechanic:** Utilizes the standard `3d6 + Module Modifier` **Action Check** to determine the outcome.
-    * **Consequences:** Outcomes from these actions are a primary driver for the narrative stub systems.
-Results can directly modify the player's "Reputation," their standing with various "Factions," and the sector's "World Stats" in the Chronicle.
+    * **Consequences:** Outcomes directly modify narrative stubs like "Reputation," "Faction Standing," and sector "World Stats".
+Successful disablement/capture should yield better rewards than simple destruction.
     * **Essential Phase 1 Actions:**
-        * **Assess the Aftermath:** A general-purpose action to evaluate the battlefield.
-A success might reveal that the defeated ships belonged to a known pirate faction, improving your standing with a security faction.
-A failure might reveal that the fight was witnessed by a neutral party who reports your aggression, lowering your reputation.
+        * **Assess the Aftermath:** A general-purpose action to evaluate the battlefield context.
+Success might reveal faction affiliations or recoverable intel.
+Failure might mean misidentifying the wreck or attracting unwanted attention.
-        * **Claim Wreckage:** A specific attempt to salvage components from a disabled ship.
-A success yields a valuable asset or adds to `WP`.
-A `Risky` approach might yield more `WP` but lower your reputation ("Opportunist").
-A failure could mean the wreckage is too unstable and explodes.
+        * **Claim Wreckage:** A specific attempt to salvage components from a **disabled** ship.
+Success yields a valuable asset or adds to `WP`.
+A `Risky` approach might yield more `WP` but damage `Reputation` ("Opportunist").
+Failure could mean the wreckage is too unstable.

+---

 ## 5. Required Phase 1 Systems & Stats

 * **Required Agent Stats (from Character System):**
     * `Tactics Skill`: The base value used to calculate the `Module Modifier` for combat-related Narrative Actions.
 * **Required Ship Stats (from Asset System):**
-    * `Hull Integrity`: The ship's health.
+    * `Hull Integrity`: The ship's health points.
-    * `Shields`: A regenerating layer of defense that absorbs damage before Hull Integrity.
-    * `Weapon Systems`: Defines damage output, range, and rate of fire for equipped weapons.
+    * Equipped **`Utility Tools`**: These define the ship's offensive capabilities (damage output, range, special effects like grappling).
 * **Core System Integration:**
     * **Event System:** To initiate combat encounters.
     * **Time System:** Combat Challenges and subsequent actions consume **Time Units (TU)**.
     * **Core Mechanics API:** To resolve Narrative Actions.
-    * **Asset System:** Provides the ship's combat stats.
+    * **Asset System:** Provides the ship's `Hull Integrity` and tracks equipped `Utility Tools`.
-    * **Character System:** Provides the skill stats for Narrative Action checks.
+    * **Character System:** Provides the `Tactics Skill` for Narrative Action checks.

 --- Start of ./5.3-GDD-Module-Trading.md ---